sgadrat/6502-compilers-bench/emulator/mos6502/README.md

 - Cycle count is exact
   - Adressing with a page-cross for read operations take one more cycle than in table
   - Branching operations take one or two more cycles if branch is taken (depending on page-cross)
+- Run time limitation can use full uint64 range